 What happens in case of bad weather?

 It really depends on how bad it is and where we are.
 First and foremost, I want us to be safe.
-Lighting storms on mountain peaks and sandy areas can be extremely dangerous, so avoiding that is the most important.
+Lightning storms on mountain peaks can be extremely dangerous, so avoiding that is the most important.
 Besides that it’s a matter of being prepared and flexible.

 If you’re planning on doing a Colorado elopement outdoors, changing weather is just part of the process.
 I carry clear umbrellas that will help keep you dry and still photograph well.
 We’ll also work out a potential backup location and use weather apps to watch storms and change our timing if need be.

-Do I need to get a permit or make a reservation for my elopement?
+Do I need to get a permit or make a reservation?